Our goal is always to max out the contribution limits of our TFSA at the beginning of each year.

 Note: Sadly, one of those holdings Inter Pipeline Ltd. (IPL) after over 11 years of consecutive dividend increase has announced a reduction of their dividend of 72% to $0.04/share.
 The new declared dividend will be paid on May 15, 2020.
 I still believe that this a solid company overall but with the ongoing COVID 19 pandemic and oil price wars between Russia and Saudi Arabia, the North American energy sector has been badly hit.

 As a current IPL shareholder, we are holding our shares for now and will reassess our plans in the next couple of months.
+As of today, we still continue to hold our IPL holdings in spite of them cutting their dividends.

-Additionally, our dividend income is not limited to our TFSA only but for the purposes of this post we are only tracking our TFSA dividend portfolio.
+Finally, our dividend income is not limited to our TFSA only but for the purposes of this post we are only tracking our TFSA dividend portfolio.

 My Final Thoughts

-The stock market crashed due to the COVID 19 pandemic has possibly led us now into a recession.
+The stock market crashed due to the COVID 19 pandemic has possibly led us now into a looming recession.
 This has created chaos and panic leading to the sell off in the market.